boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **Savings: $106.20/year**
 **Consultant cost: $50,000**
-**Net result: you’re spending more than before**
+**Net result: you’re still spending way more than before**

-But now you have beautifully color-coded shower dashboards and a CTO-grade red button that can end a shower on demand, so that’s something.
+But...
+Now you have beautifully color-coded shower dashboards and a CTO-grade red button that can end a shower on demand, so that’s something.

 ## The Conference Circuit